 APA Safety & Health Awards Program

 The APA Safety and Health Program is designed to be the premier safety award program for the structural panel and engineered wood industry in North America.
 It encourages and recognizes operational excellence with the goal of reducing injury and illness rates year over year.
 Awards are based on lowest rates and severity of injuries, greatest improvement in reducing injuries, innovations to reduce injuries and best company record.
 The program is open to all APA members, and all members are encouraged to participate.
 There is no charge for entries.
 Benefits include an enhanced focus on worker health and safety, helping reduce mill accident rates, time-loss and workers’ compensation costs.
 Working for the Safety and Health Awards encourages participating mills to foster safe practices and recognize employees for their safety achievements.
-Participants also receive an Industry Survey for benchmarking their mill with others in the engineered wood industry.2012 APA Safety and Health Award Winners: Nashville, Tenn.-based LP and Canfor-LP OSB Limited Partnership of Fort St. John, B.C., won Safest Company Awards in their respective categories while RoyOMartin, Oakdale, Louisiana, earned the coveted Innovation in Safety Award.
-View a complete list of the 2012 award winners.
+Participants also receive an Industry Survey for benchmarking their mill with others in the engineered wood industry.2013 APA Safety and Health Award Winners: Norbord and Abitibi-LP won Safest Company Awards in their respective categories while the coveted Innovation in Safety Award went to two winners: LP of Sagola, MI for equipment-based innovation, and Weyerhaeuser of Elkin, NC for process-based innovation.
+View a complete list of the 2013 award winners.

 How the Program Works

 APA conducts an industry-wide Safety Survey of member and non-member mills.
 Mills that participate in the survey report their recordable, restricted work and lost time incidents and hours worked to APA each calendar year by submitting their annual OSHA 300A Log.

 Mills outside the U.S. convert data from their national or provincial report to OSHA guidelines.
 A copy of Part 1904 of the Occupational Safety and Health Act describing OSHA’s recording and reporting rules is available from APA.